Former bus driver Shaun Borrett, 42, targeted children as young as five in sex crimes that spanned 24 years.

 The teenager was raped and abused by Borrett when he was aged 10 and saw him carry out sex acts with another boy who was still in primary school at the time.

-The following year he molested a 14-year-old at a pub in Tranent and later went on to abuse and rape a second girl in the town between 2001 and 2006 when she was aged between seven and 11.
+The following year he molested a 14-year-old at a pub in Tranent in an opportunistic crime and later went on to abuse and repeatedly rape a second girl in the town between 2001 and 2006 when she was aged between seven and 11.

 He raped another boy and punched him on the privates when he was aged between eight and nine at a house in Tranent between 2015 and last year.

 Another boy was molested, punched and kicked on the genitals and induced to take part in sex acts with other children when he was aged between nine and 11.